Golden generation

-In Sport, a Golden generation, or Golden team is an exceptionally gifted group of players of similar age, whose achievements reach or are expected to reach a level of success beyond that which their team had previously achieved.
+In sport, a Golden Generation, or Golden Team is an exceptionally gifted group of players of similar age, whose achievements reach or are expected to reach a level of success beyond that which their team had previously achieved.
 The term was first being cited by the media for Portugal's success during the FIFA Youth Championships in both 1989 and 1991.
+Alternatively, it can describe a group of players at a club, who typically are the same age group and often came through the club academy together.
+Often, a golden generation is given a nickname for example as 'The Class of 92' or 'The Bengan Boys'.

 Below is a list of teams who have been referred to by the media as golden generations, most of which played in the 21st century.

 Basketball

 Argentina (2000–2012)

 Led by Manu Ginóbili and accompanied by players like Luis Scola, Fabricio Oberto, Carlos Delfino, Andres Nocioni, Pablo Prigioni and Walter Herrmann, the Argentina national basketball team between 2000 and 2012 has been referred to as the "Golden Generation".
 The team won gold in the Americas Championship 2001, silver in 2002 FIBA World Championship, gold in Basketball at the 2004 Summer Olympics, gold in FIBA Diamond Ball 2008, bronze in Basketball at the 2008 Summer Olympics, and gold in 2011 FIBA Americas Championship, resulting in Argentina reaching the first position in the FIBA Men's Ranking at the end of the 2008 Olympic Games.